NjoodMoh/Video_Game_Sales_Analysis-/README.md

 You are a data scientist in the gaming industry and want to analyze the sales pattern for different features.
 You want to investigate different features and approach the game producer with a thorough report.
 You want to find the answers to the following questions:

-1. Which region has performed the best in terms of sales?
+1. Which genre  has the higest sales globally ?
-2. What are the top 10 games currently making the most sales globally?
-3. What are the top games for different regions?
+2. what are the top platform for different regions?
-4. Are there any games with release year older than 2000 that are still making high sales?
-What are they?
-5. What are the top gaming genres that are making high sales?
+3. What are the top 5 Platform making the most sales globally?
-6. Does the publisher have any impact on the regional sales?
-7. Is there any region that has out-performed global average sales?

-# Learning Objectives
-After this module, we should be able to do the following:

-1-Use panda’s library to analyze different features of the dataset, which includes,

-2-Read the dataset.

-3-Use functions like df. query and df. group by.

-4-Analyze the sales for different regions with respect to various features.
+4. Which Platform  has the higest sales globally ?

 # Understanding the dataset
 This dataset contains a list of video games with sales greater than 100,000 copies.
 In this data set there are 11 columns.
 Their names and data types as follows: